graemenelson/posterous_tmbundle/README.md

     This is my post

 Currently, you also get the option to change this title via a dialog popup at time of submission.
 I will likely remove this, and just stick with name of the file.

+### Tags

+Currently a dialog is presented at the time of submission that allows you to enter tags (comma delimited).
+I am looking into incorporating the tags into the document -- in order to get rid of the dialog input.

 ## Gotchas